Frances Crewe, Lady Crewe

 In 1766, Frances married John Crewe, who became Baron Crewe.
 They had four children, of whom two reached adulthood, John Crewe, 2nd Baron Crewe, and Emma Crewe, who married Foster Cunliffe-Offley.
 The younger John as an adult became completely estranged from his family.
 She was accustomed to entertain, at Crewe Hall, her husband's seat in Cheshire, and at her villa at Hampstead, some of the most distinguished of her contemporaries.
-Fox, who much admired her, Burke, Sheridan, Sir Joshua Reynolds, and Canning were frequent visitors.
+Fox, who much admired her, Edmund Burke, Richard Brinsley Sheridan, Sir Joshua Reynolds, and Canning were frequent visitors.
 She was also on friendly terms with Charles Burney and Sarah Burney and Hester Thrale.